 Even then, it is unrealistic to expect that you could receive all of the property in your divorce.
 Judges will aim to award property equitably.
 Even if you feel like the causes of the divorce are your spouse's fault, this will not necessarily lead to a judge agreeing with you.
 If you and your spouse are about the same age, earn similar incomes, and have similar levels of education.
 You are even less likely to receive a disproportionate share of your community estate in your divorce.

 If you are reading this and want to do everything possible to r receive a disproportionate share of your community in the state, you may be asking yourself what comma, if anything, can you do to increase your likelihood of a favorable outcome in this regard.
 The first thing that I would tell you is that it is important to have an attorney to assist you.
-When you are asking a court to go over and above the typical allocation of the property, then you must be organized and prepared to present evidence showing why a disproportionate share of your community property should be awarded to you in the divorce.
+When requesting the court to deviate from the standard property allocation, you must organize and prepare to present evidence demonstrating why you deserve a disproportionate share of your community property in the divorce.

 Inventorying your property, determining an estimate of its value, and then understanding the relevant circumstances when dividing up that property is important.
 It would be difficult to bring all these pieces of information together with experience in previously handling divorce cases.
 Having an attorney available to rely on for advice and perspective is important.
 Bringing all these competing interests together and determining what your best course of action is what an attorney does for a living.